30 Amp Plasma Cutter Settings: Thickness, Speed, and Cut Quality Guide

 Typical Thickness Range

-For a 30 amp plasma tip, the recommended material thickness spans 20 gauge (0.032 in / 0.81 mm) up to 1/4 in (6.35 mm) mild steel.
+For a 30 amp plasma tip, the recommended material thickness runs from 20 gauge (0.032 in / 0.81 mm) up to 1/4 in (6.35 mm) mild steel.

-1) 20–12 ga: Use higher travel speeds; maintain 55–60 psi air pressure for a stable arc and clean edges.
+1) 20–12 ga: Use higher travel speeds.
+Maintain 55–60 psi air pressure for a stable arc and clean edges.

-3) 1/4 in: Expect about 21–30 IPM; verify airflow at 55–60 psi and maintain a steady pace to minimize top bevel.
+3) 1/4 in: Expect about 21–30 IPM.
+Verify airflow at 55–60 psi and keep a steady pace to minimize top bevel.

 Material Compatibility Notes